 The main problems arise if your earnings show disparity.
 When your income fluctuates heavily, it is difficult for lenders to establish how much you can afford to pay out each month – especially if you haven’t been trading for very long.

 Myth four: I have a lower credit score if I’m self-employed

 Since the days of self-certification mortgages are over, providers will make a decision based on both your salary and credit score, amongst other things.

 While being self-employed shouldn’t alter the way in which your credit score is calculated, it is thought that some lenders penalise self-employed borrowers by giving them a lower credit score than employed applicants.

 However, this isn’t necessarily the case.
 Self-employed or not, a history of adverse will count against your application.
 But if you have good credit history, your employment status should not be detrimental to your credit score.

 Myth five: Providers will limit how much they loan me if I’m self-employed

 Many self-employed applicants think that lenders will restrict how much they can borrow.
 However, in most cases you should be able to borrow the same amount as a regular employed applicant – depending, of course, on the rest of your application.

 Some lenders are more generous than others (another reason to shop around for the best deal) with the majority capping at 3 – 4x your annual income.
 Some will stretch to 5 – 6x, and high net-worth clients or those with a secured loan to use as collateral may be able to borrow even more.

-What’s more, a select few lenders will consider an income projection.
+What’s more, a select few lenders will consider an income projection for self employed mortgages.
 For example, if you’ve been trading for 20 months and have a full set of accounts for the period, some lenders may consider using a qualified accountants projection, and lend based on the forecast income for the unfinished year.